-There people who have dominant personalities.
+There are people who have dominant personalities.
 We might call them an alpha.
 They don’t have to be abusive, arrogant, angry, or dismissive.
-In fact, when you combine the positive traits of alpha males and females with generosity, humility, and a few others, a compelling character can emerge.
+In fact, when you combine the positive traits of dominant males with generosity, humility, and a few others, a compelling character can emerge.

 Dominant Characters In Deep Point Of View